 Mario Diaz de Leon

-Mario Diaz de Leon is an NYC based composer, performer, and educator, whose creative work encompasses modern classical music, experimental electronic music, extreme metal, and improvised music.
+Mario Diaz de Leon is a composer and performer, whose work encompasses modern classical music, experimental electronic music, extreme metal, and creative improvised music.

-Recent live performances include events at Walt Disney Concert Hall, Donaufestival (Austria), CTM Festival (Berlin), Chicago Symphony Center, Hakuju Hall (Tokyo), Venice Biennale, Lucerne Festival (Switzerland), Musica Nova Helsinki, National Gallery of Art (DC), Ojai (California), and Roulette (Brooklyn), and commissions from the Los Angeles Philharmonic, ICE, Talea, TAK Ensemble, and Chamber Music America.
+Recent live performances include events at Walt Disney Concert Hall (Los Angeles), SF SoundBox (San Francisco), Sacrum Profanum Festival (Krakow), Donaufestival (Austria), CTM Festival (Berlin), Chicago Symphony Center, Hakuju Hall (Tokyo), Venice Biennale, Lucerne Festival (Switzerland), Musica Nova Helsinki (Finland), National Gallery of Art (DC), Ojai (California), Roulette (Brooklyn), The Kitchen (NYC), and commissions from the Los Angeles Philharmonic, ICE, Talea, NYSCA, and Chamber Music America.

 Diaz de Leon is a native of St. Paul, Minnesota, and has been a resident of NYC since 2004.
 After receiving his doctorate in music composition from Columbia University in 2013, he held a postdoctoral appointment as Core Lecturer in Music Humanities from 2015-2018, while also teaching at the Columbia Computer Music Center.
 In 2019, he was appointed Assistant Professor of Music and Technology at Stevens Institute of Technology.